ClusterLabs/PAF/configuration.md

   * action `reload`: change a resource parameter without restarting it, if the parameter supports it
     * parameter timeout suggested value: `30s`
-  * action `notify`: action executed at the same time on several nodes of the cluster, used by PAF when promoting a new master resource
+  * action `notify`: executed at the same time on several nodes of the cluster before and after each actions.
+This is important in PAF mechanism.
     * parameter timeout suggested value: `60s`
   * action `meta-data`: print the meta-data (parameters and supported actions) of the resource agent